-- 4. Right click on one of the views and select Link Camera... from the pop up menu.
-(If you are on a Mac with no right mouse button, you can perform the same operation with the menu option Tools → Add Camera Link....)
+4. Right click on one of the views over the background and select Link Camera... from the pop up menu.
+(If Link Camera... is not in the pop up menu, make sure you click over the background of the image, not on the object.
+If you are on a Mac with no right mouse button, you can perform the same operation with the menu option Tools → Add Camera Link....)

-- 5. Click in a second view.

-- 6. Try moving the camera in each view.
+- 5. Click in a second view. - 6.
+Try moving the camera in each view.

 Voilà!
 The two cameras are linked; each will follow the other.
 With the cameras linked, we can make some comparisons between the two views.
-Click the to get a straight-on view of the cross section.
+Click the the button to get a straight-on view of the cross section.